earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/07-multispectral-remote-sensing-in-python/01-multi-spectral-remote-sensing-python/2018-04-14-multispectral02-open-NAIP-imagery-in-python.md

 where

 * `ax.imshow()` is the call to plot the image
-* `es.bystescale()` ensures that the values in the image are stretched between 0 and 255 which is the range that our monitor can recognize.
+* `es.bytescale()` ensures that the values in the image are stretched between 0 and 255 which is the range that our monitor can recognize.

 IMPORTANT: when plotting in python, it is important that you TRANSPOSE the data.
 The data are read in with the bands FIRST and then the rows and columns. however imshow expects to find the individual bands last.
 We adjust the dimensions of the data using: